gopiashokan/IMDB-Movie-Analysis-with-PowerBI/README.md

 **Introduction**

-This repository explores the factors influencing the success of movies on IMDB, defined by high ratings.
-Movie producers, directors, and investors can gain valuable insights for informed decision-making in future projects.
-Join us on this open-ended exploration as we uncover the secrets behind the success of films in the dynamic world of cinema.
+We have developed an interactive Power BI dashboard to analyze the factors influencing IMDB movie success.
+Descriptive Statistical analysis of genres, language, duration, director, and budget, revealing the impact on IMDB scores.
+Provided valuable insights to producers, directors, and investors for decision-making in the film industry.

 **Table of Contents**